mooncake199809/UFVL-Net/README.md

 - Competive performance.
 Both OFVL-MS and UFVL-Net deliver extraordinary performances on two benchmarks and complex real scenes.
 We demonstrate that once the training for our methods are done, our methods can generalize to new scenes with much fewer parameters by freezing the task-shared parameters.

-# OFVL-MS
-The code is coming soon.

-# UFVL-Net
 ## Environment Setup
 To set up the enviroment you can easily run the following command:
 - Create environment